motion/orbit/packages/automagical/README.md

 }
 ```

-With automagical + react, you can use this:
+With automagical + react, you can do this:

 ```js
 class MyStore {